AmirMotefaker/ChatGPT-Web-Application/README.md

 # ChatGPT Web Applicaton

-### Create Your ChaGPT Web App with Streamlit in Python
+### Create Your ChatGPT Web App with Streamlit in Python

 # Introduction